Guide to Coleraine

 In Coleraine, you can indulge in many forms of outdoor activities, including swimming, soccer, gliding, cycling, fishing, water sports, archery, sky diving, rugby, climbing, snorkelling, tennis, clay pigeon shooting, athletics, surfing, diving, bowling, putting, golf, boating, orienteering, and pony trekking.

 A choice of three main local parks may be visited, and each offers something different for visitors.
 There are also many coastal, inland, parkland, and forest walking trails around Coleraine.
+Additionally, the coleraine find highlights various educational opportunities, guiding potential students to discover courses and programs offered in the area.

 The Arts and Entertainment